MicrosoftDocs/sql-docs/docs/dea/database-experimentation-assistant-capture-trace.md

 If you receive an error when you run a trace capture, review the following prerequisites:

-- Confirm that the name of the computer running SQL Server name is valid.
-To confirm, try connecting to the computer that's running SQL Server by using SQL Server Management Studio (SSMS).
+- Confirm that the name of the computer running SQL Server is valid.
+To confirm, try to connect to the computer that's running SQL Server by using SQL Server Management Studio (SSMS).
-- Confirm that your firewall configuration isn't blocking connections to the computer running SQL Server.
+- Confirm that your firewall configuration doesn't block connections to the computer running SQL Server.
 - Confirm that the user has the permissions that are listed in the permissions blog.
 - Confirm that the trace name doesn't follow the standard rollover convention (Capture\_1).
 Instead, try trace names like Capture\_1A or Capture1.